 “If Lula was jailed, would this cause a problem for the government?
 I think it would cause a problem, not just for the government, but for the country,” Temer said in an interview with TV Cultura.

-Temer himself faces ongoing allegations of corruption.Just last week lawyers for former President Rousseff presented a Brazilian court with evidence that a key player in the Petrobras scandal had deposited millions of dollars in the general election fund of Temer's PMDB party, which subsequently issued a check – a copy of which Rousseff's lawyers submitted to the court – for the same amount to Temer's personal election fund.
+Temer himself faces ongoing allegations of corruption.Just last week lawyers for former President Rousseff presented a Brazilian court with evidence that a key player in the Petrobras scandal had deposited millions of dollars in the general election fund of Temer's PMDB party, which subsequently issued a cheque– a copy of which Rousseff's lawyers submitted to the court – for the same amount to Temer's personal election fund.

 In the same interview, Temer said he was “not worried” about the investigation, which could depose Temer and his government if it finds he did accept illegal donations.